olehkrupko/swamp-parser/README.md

 ## Available workers

 ### Worker: parser loop
-Parse all feeds that require update using asyncio.
+asyncio coroutine run as task on FastAPI startup event.
+Wait 3m, parse all feeds that require update provided by `swamp-api` and repeat forever.

 ## Available routes